Customer-Segmentation-capstone-project/customer-segmentation/README.md

 - Project Plan Guides the reader through the different stages of the pipeline as they relate to your project
 - Briefly describe the data preprocessing steps, including handling missing values, encoding categorical variables, scaling or normalizing numerical variables, and feature engineering.

+- Planning - We will be using Trello for planning out the tasks for each stage of the process.
+- Acquisition -
+- Preparation -
+- Exploration -
+- Modeling -
+- Delivery -

 ## Model Selection and Training